 The MCAT (Medical College Admissions Test) is a multiple choice exam required by US medical schools to test knowledge of physical science, biological science, and verbal reasoning.
-Until 2013, it includes a writing sample.
-Be sure to read below on future MCAT changes.
-A Fee Assistance Program is available for this test.
+A fee assistance program is available for this test.
 Many schools will not accept scores more than 3 years old.

-The strongest way to increase your score is to take practice tests.
-In between each test, you should study, assess your strengths and weaknesses, focus on improving your weaknesses, and re-assess with another practice test.
-Around 8 practice tests may assist you greatly before you take the exam.
-Check out the official AAMC website for more tips and what they recommend on how to prepare.
+The strongest way to increase a score is to take practice tests.
+In between each test, assessing strengths and weaknesses, focus on improving weaknesses, and re-assessing with another practice test is vital.
+Check out the official AAMC website for tips on preparing.

 Timing and Organization

-You should take the exam when you are ready.
-Most people do so around the Spring semester of the year they are planning to apply to medical school.
-You apply the summer before you plan to start classes in medical school.
+Take the exam when ready.
+Most people do so in the Spring semester of the year they are planning to apply to medical school.

-Many programs have "rolling admission" deadlines, or "early decision"; meaning they begin to fill spots as soon as their application cycle opens.
-This means, the longer you wait, the less spots available for you to claim.
-So, plan ahead and apply early.
+Many programs have "rolling admission"; meaning they begin to fill seats as soon as their application cycle opens.
+The longer one waits to apply, the less spots available to claim.
+Plan ahead and apply early.